sharpertool/tennisblock/README_DOCKER.md

 Install Docker for Mac, and make sure you have docker and docker-compose commands

 # Docker Compose
-The docker compose file dev.yml is used as the configuration.
+The docker compose file docker-compose.yml is used as the configuration.
+This is the default compose file.
+If you want to make your own copy, then you can export the COMPOSE_FILE name to the custom name you used.

 To make this file the default, you need to set an environment variable in your shell.

-    export COMPOSE_FILE=dev.yml
+    export COMPOSE_FILE=my-docker-compose.yml

-To make that easier, I have the godev script.. you have to source this, not run it.

-    source godev

-Or, you can use a dot

-    . godev

 # Start your containers!